Devatha (1982 film): Production

 The story drew inspiration from the 1959 Tamil film Kalyana Parisu, directed by C. V. Sridhar, who also directed its Hindi remake, Nazrana, (1961) starring Raj Kapoor and Vyjayanthimala and the 1960 Telugu movie Pelli Kanuka.
 The dialogues were written by Satyanand.
+The song "Elluvache Godaramma" was shot at Godavari, Pedapatnam.

 Music

 K. Chakravarthy composed the film's music.
 The song "Elluvachi Godaramma" was remixed for the movie Gaddalakonda Ganesh as "Elluvochi Godaramma".